-A recent court case has again raised a question which is important for employers to consider when carrying out disciplinary procedures with an employee: can the validity of an earlier final written warning be considered when assessing the fairness of a dismissal?
+A court case in 2014 has again raised a question which is important for employers to consider when carrying out disciplinary procedures with an employee: can the validity of an earlier final written warning be considered when assessing the fairness of a dismissal?

 In Adegobola v Marks and Spencer Plc, the Tribunal found that it had no jurisdiction to consider whether a final written warning issued to an employee prior to their dismissal was unfair.
 The Tribunal argued that any appeal hearing and later investigation by the employer would have cured any defect in earlier disciplinary procedures.
 Therefore, the Tribunal dismissed employee’s claims for unfair dismissal.